“My boyfriend is too good for me.”

 All of these scenarios are products of your own thoughts and insecurities, and in the grand scheme of things you’re the only person in control of your feelings.
 Learn to debunk your negative thoughts because if you let them get the best of you then you’re missing out on what could potentially be an amazing connection.

-Feeling not good enough isn’t always caused by something you’ve personally thought though, it can also be caused by an action of someone else.
+Feeling not good enough isn’t always caused by something you’ve personally thought through, it can also be caused by an action of someone else.
+It can even be a subconscious attempt to sabotage your relationship.
 What’s important to remember is that you’re doing yourself no good by letting others bring you down.

 Your Attachment Style